radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 As such, implementations MUST validate the identity prior to it being used as a lookup key.
 When the identity is passed to an external API (e.g. database lookup), implementations MUST either escape any characters in the identity which are invalid for that API, or else reject the identity entirely.
 The exact form of any escaping depends on the API, and we cannot document all possible methods here.
 However, a few basic validation rules are suggested, as outlined below.
 Any identity which is rejected by these validation rules SHOULD cause the server to close the TLS connection.

-The suggested validation rules are as follows:
+The suggested validation rules for identies used outside of resumption are as follows:

 * Identities longer than a fixed maximum SHOULD be rejected.
 The limit is implementation dependent, but SHOULD NOT be less than 128, and SHOULD NOT be more than 1024.

-* Identities which are not in UTF-8 format SHOULD be rejected.
-This includes any identity with embedded control characters, NUL octets, etc.
+* Identities SHOULD be in UTF-8 format.
+Identities with embedded control characters, NUL octets, etc. SHOULD NOT be used.

 * Where the NAI format is expected, identities which are not in NAI format SHOULD be rejected